js-ojus/oct.java/README.md

 ===
 __Ojus Chemistry Toolkit (OCT)__ is a toolkit intended to aid in solving a variety of cheminformatics problems.
 Its primary focus shall be on problems pertaining to organic synthesis.

 __OCT__ is created and maintained by __Ojus Software Labs Private Limited__.
-It is available under two licenses.

-* As free software made available under the GNU Affero General Public License version 3 (GNU AGPL), to encourage both participation and re-use.
-A copy of GNU AGPL should be available together with this _README_, in a file named _LICENSE_.

-* A commercial license that allows its inclusion or use in closed-source software.
-Contact [Ojus Labs](mailto:sales@ojuslabs.com) for inquiries.
+It is available under Apache License 2.0 to both encourage its use and participation of a wider community.
+See the file `LICENSE` for more details.

 PROPOSED STRUCTURE
 ------------------